Northeast tries to dig out, power up after latest storm

 "The strength of it and how close it comes to the coast will make all the difference.
 At this point it's too early to say," said Jim Nodchey, a National Weather Service meteorologist in Massachusetts.
 "We're just looking at a chance."

 At least two deaths were blamed on the storm.

-Snow still was falling Thursday in places including Vermont, where storm warnings were in effect until the evening.
+Snow still was falling tonight in places including Vermont, where storm warnings were in effect.

 More than 800,000 customers were without power in the Northeast, including some who have been without electricity since last Friday's destructive nor'easter.
 Thousands of flights across the region were canceled, and traveling on the ground was treacherous.